reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 ### Task 2: Configure the solution

+In this task, you will be setting up your username and password in the solution.

 1. In the **Explorer** pane, to open the .env file, click **.env**.

     The .env file is located in the root directory of the IoT Edge Solution.
 This is where the username and password are configured for accessing your Docker registry.